vschaftenaar/standalone-shiny/README.md

 ## quick overview
 Upzip the zip-files in ./env/zip to ./env.
 There you will find the engine (R-portable) and the Browser (Vivaldi).
 It also includes a kill_init.bat to close all Vivaldi sessions on exit the Shiny App.
 For unknown reasons, the shiny app only opens when Vivaldi is already running.
-To still give the application a standalone feel, Vivaldi be running in the background (invisible).
+To still give the application a standalone feel, Vivaldi will be running in the background (invisible).
 Therefor it is necessary that all instances are closed again when the application is closed.

 ## file structure
 ```bash